A Cigale module tailored (not only) for Low-Luminosity AGN: Summary and Conclusions

 \section{Summary and Conclusions}

-This work introduces an innovative CIGALE code module tailored to analyze low-luminosity AGN.
-By implementing empirical relationships and physically-based accretion models, this module enhances our understanding of LLAGN through SED fitting, avoiding commonly used QSO extrapolation.
-Key findings from our comparison of local LLAGN properties to those of QSOs using this new module include the following:
+This work introduces a novel CIGALE module specifically designed for the analysis of low-luminosity AGN.
+By integrating empirical relationships and physically-based accretion models, this module improves our understanding of LLAGN through SED fitting, without relying on standard QSO extrapolation.
+Key findings from our comparison of local LLAGN properties to those of QSOs using this new module include: